 "The transferability of credits you earn at Katie Skills Center is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the certificate you earn in Katie Skills Center certificate program is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer."
+This may include contacting an institution to which you may seek to transfer after attending Katie Skills Center to determine if your certificate will transfer."